Stephane-D/SGDK/readme.md

 - Chilly Willy for making almost all the JOY / controller support in SGDK (and the joy test sample ^^).
 - Astrofra for the starfield donut sample and the revamped readme ;)
+- Gligli for building and providing GCC 6.3 for Windows.
 - LIZARDRIVE for making the new SGDK logo.
 - Kubilus for the Linux port of SGDK.
 - Sonic3D for the OSX port of SGDK.